rkiel/npm-power-config/README.md

 ## API Examples

-### Description
+### The `description` field

-The `description` field provides the user with some context or instruction for the entering the input.
-The data field (i.e. `hostname`) is used as the prompt.
+The `description` field provides the user with some context or instruction for the entering the input for the given data field.
+For example, the data field (i.e. `hostname`) is used as the prompt.

 ```json
 {